joakimk/toniq/README.md

 * Be able to retry or delete jobs that failed too many times manually
 * Handle app server restarts or crashes without loosing job data
 * Store just enough extra information in redis to make it possible to see status like currently running jobs (iex for now, possible UI in the future)
+* Fail on the side of running a job too many times rather than not at all (jobs are assumed to be [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)))
+* Gracefully handle failover if one of many erlang vms is killed

-Currently limited to running jobs within a single erlang VM for simplicity, though there is no reason it has to work that way in the future.
+Currently limited to running jobs within a single erlang VM at a time for simplicity, though there is no reason it has to work that way in the future.

 Uses redis to persist jobs but is **not** resque/sidekiq compatible.
 If you need that then I'd recommend you look at [Exq](https://github.com/akira/exq).